 This article examines the Mountain West stream access cases, analyzes the key legal factors involved in these decisions, and concludes with brief observations on public waters and public uses.

 In the last three decades, state legislatures have eliminated the Rule against Perpetuities, and now dynasty trusts can make carefully controlled payments to a trust settlor’s descendants for hundreds of years.
 Trusts scholars have roundly criticized the Rule’s removal, and some have described it as charting a path to a new Gilded Age.
 This Article draws a theoretical lesson from the Rule’s demise.

-At its meeting on October 21 and 22, 2021, the Council reviewed and discussed Council Drafts and approved drafts and portions of drafts.
+At its meeting on October 20 and 21, 2022, the Council reviewed and discussed Council Drafts of five projects and approved drafts and portions of drafts as listed.

 In an era of space exploration, e-commerce, and internet, the United States follows the same Civil War-era mining law, enacted prior to the invention of the lightbulb and automobile.
 This article examines the history of American natural resource customs in mining systems and how those customary property traditions ultimately led to our current mining laws.